leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 8. Also echoed by [Fred](https://avc.com/2019/03/being-wrong/ "being wrong") and [Howard](http://howardlindzon.com/where-were-you-on-march-9-2009/ "where were you") on their blogs
 9. I have reluctantly put my email and twitter info on the blog, will see if that's helpful or not
 10. Real time example of how writing helps in thinking better
+11. By someone who appears to be just squatting on the site till 2020 as part of a half finished school project.
+I suppose I could have offered to buy him out but I don't think my name is worth that much...
+12. It took a few tries to link the custom domain to the blog, and none of the tutorials online seemed to have the same settings that I had